besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

  Day of the week.
 Range `0` (Monday) to `6` (Sunday).
 Will default to current day in local time of the first found venue that meets the filter.
 Cannot be used in combination with the `now` and `live` parameters set to be `true`.
  &nbsp;
 - **now** `bool` <span style="color:blue">OPTIONAL</span>
  Sets the time and day filter to the current day and hour in local time.
-The local time of the first venue is taken that matches the filter criteria.
+Note: This option only takes into account one timezone!
+So it is best to use this parameter only when requesting venues within one timezone.
+When a collection_id is given, the timezone of the first venue in the collection is chosen.
+When bounding box parameters are given, the timezone of the center of the box is chosen as timezone.
+When `lat`, `lng` are given the timezone of the given coordinate is chosen.
+So if the determined timezone indicates currently 2 PM, the foot traffic forecast for all venues - regardless of the individual venue timezones - will be for 2 PM.
 Cannot be used in combination with the `live`, `day_int`, `hour_min`, and `hour_max` parameters.
  &nbsp;
 - **live** `bool` <span style="color:blue">OPTIONAL</span>
  Sets the time and day filter to the current day and hour in local time, and will display the live busyness.
 Venues without live data will be filtered out.
 The local time of the first venue is taken that matches the filter criteria.
 Cannot be used in combination with the `now`, `day_int`, `hour_min`, and `hour_max` parameters.